crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/README.md

 * Require Android API level 21
 * For ant build: Please make sure copy the downloaded crosswalk-webview-xxxx to crosswalk-test-suite/tools directory, then rename it to /crosswalk-webview folder.
-* For gradle build: Need to configure the crosswalk version in the dependencies of embeddingapi/build.gradle
-* For maven build: Need to configure the crosswalk version in the profiles of embeddingapi/pom.xml
+* For gradle build and maven build: Need to configure the crosswalk version in crosswalk-test-suite/VERSION file

 ## Authors: